Employee Leila Akkari, PhD

 After obtaining my Bachelor’s degree in Molecular Life Sciences at Radboud University, I completed the research Master’s in Molecular Mechanisms of Disease at Radboudumc.
 I performed an internship at the department of Radiotherapy & Oncoimmunology in Radboudumc where I studied the reprogramming of tumor-associated myeloid cells with a focus on lipid metabolism.
 In my second internship I worked on the identification of T cell migration regulators in solid tumors at the German Cancer Research Center in Heidelberg, Germany.
 In December 2021, I joined the Akkari lab as a research technician.
 Here I will be investigating the use of pro-senescence therapy in liver cancer and its effects on the liver tumor microenvironment.

-Employee Nicolas Camviel
+Employee Nicolas Camviel, PhD

 I obtained my Bachelor in Biology (2014) and Master in Biology and Health (2016) from the University of Toulouse III Paul Sabatier, France.
 I then conducted my PhD research at the UNIL-CHUV and Ludwig Institute for Cancer Research in Lausanne, Switzerland (2022) in the lab of Prof. Caroline Arber.
 I focused on targeting multiple myeloma with chimeric antigen receptor (CAR) T cells, and study resistance mechanisms to such therapies.
 I joined the lab of Leila Akkari in August 2022 as a Postdoctoral fellow, where I will study T cell dysfunctions mechanisms and cancer metabolism in glioblastoma.